Dambakk/gad/README.md

 Primary goals
 =============

--   Create a detailed project schedule with deliverables and demos.

--   Create a simple, extendable semantics for all common UI elements (e.g. a JSON structure)
+-   Create a simple, extendable definition for all common UI elements.

--   Create a CLI (command line interface) tool that reads png images and pares any app design contained to a semantic representation.
+-   Create a command line interface (CLI) tool that reads png images and pairs any app design contained to a structured representation.

--   Create a CLI transpiler to a selected platform. (e.g. iOs, Android, HTML, etc)
+-   Create a CLI transpiler to a selected platform. (e.g. iOS, Android, HTML, etc).

 -   Write documentation for tool usage.

-Each tool should offer different levels of logging output (silent, default, verbose) and offer reasonable error messages.
+-   Support different levels of output logging and offer reasonable error messages.

-Code that is generated should follow good naming conventions and avoud uninformative names, like *label\_1* or *textbox3* etc. This will require some sort of analysis or meta information solution.

-The tools must work primarly on OS X and Linux.
-Windows and other operating systems are not a priority.

 Secondary goals
 ===============